neoarc/neoarc.github.io/_wiki/sfmb_version_history.md

 [4] Previously removed themes such as NSMBWii, NSMBU, SMEW, and NSMBR can be downloaded again if desired.
 MegaSMM is also available for re-download.
 - If you attempt to play a level that uses a removed theme, an error message will notify you that the level cannot be played.
 - `CandyArcade`, `YoshiIsland` have been deleted from game.

+### 9.1 - Tile customization (PixelArtBlock + CustomBlock)
+- Terrain tiles can be given a PixelArt appearance.
+- Creators can make custom blocks.

+### 9.2 - Movable background objects
+- Background objects can be moved, added, and removed.
+- Background objects can spawn randomly on top of placed terrain tiles.

+### 9.3 - CustomEnemy SFX
+- CustomEnemy gained multiple SFX properties for choosing which sound effects it plays.

+### 9.4 - SuperBall
+- Added the SuperBall power-up.
+SuperBalls activate blocks that they hit.
+- Added the `TurnAround` enemy-character animation.
+- BG Layers gained an `IsFront` property.

+### 9.5 - New PixelArt Editor
+- Improved PixelArt Editor performance.
+- Added zooming, panning, selection and movement of image regions, clipboard paste, and aspect-ratio display.
+- The ImportPixelArtFromFile window gained the same editing features.

+### 9.6 - Slope
+- Added slopes.
+- Redeveloped Wiggler behavior for slopes and other unusual situations.
+- Improved physics-engine performance on slower CPUs.

+### 9.7 - Sidestepper & Community Requests
+- Added Sidestepper.
+- Added an optional front-facing sprite when characters enter pipes.
+- Added optional sound effects for Game Themes.
+- The run button now acts as back/cancel in menus.
+- Blue lifts are no longer triggered by projectiles.
+- Playtest characters now cycle in order instead of being selected randomly.
+- CustomEnemy gained an `OnSlide` interaction option.
+- SpriteEditor can generate an SD image from an HD (`@2x`) file and supports a ping-pong loop type.
+- MapEditor gained a BPM-to-scroll-speed calculator and a reorganized GameTheme selection order.
+- Improved the weapon-position and avatar-preset windows.